luzny274/PhaseVortexGen_iSCAT/README.md

 Randomly go through segments of the image and draw the pixels in random order inside.

 ### Number_of_segmentations
-Number of segmentations when using mode Segment_random
+Number of segmentations when using mode Segment_random.

 ### Blur_when_resizing
 When enabled, resized image is blurred using linear interpolation.